downing034/nfl_data/24-25/simulation_prompt_v2.md

 SFO depth chart: https://www.espn.com/nfl/team/depth/_/name/sf/san-francisco-49ers SEA depth chart: https://www.espn.com/nfl/team/depth/_/name/sea/seattle-seahawks

-Please take into account injuries as well.
-This data can be checked at: https://www.nfl.com/injuries/ Injured players should not be included in the simulation.
+You must take into account injuries since missing certain players can have a huge impact on the game.
+This data can be checked at: https://www.espn.com/nfl/injuries.

+Injured players should not be included in the simulation.

 Simulations should also take into account time of possession for each team and should align similarly to current team stats.
 This can be gotten from both the drive logs and https://www.teamrankings.com/nfl/stat/average-time-of-possession-net-of-ot